 · Know a Programming Language - Familiarity with any programming language like Java, Python, C/C++, or Ruby is a prerequisite to perform well and succeed.

-· Learn Data Structure & Algorithm - A good understanding and learning of Data Structures & Algorithms takes you a long way when it comes to technical interview of Amazon.
+· Learn Data Structure & Algorithm - A good understanding and learning of Data Structures & Algorithms take you a long way when it comes to the technical interview of Amazon.

 · Code like a Boss - Get ready to be asked to solve real-world coding problems on pen and paper while sitting for the Amazon Technical Round.

 · Know how to Design Software - Learn how to write and make good software designs in an object-oriented way that makes software extensible and maintainable.